websideas/Mondova/wp-content/plugins/woocommerce-currency-switcher/readme.txt

 WooCommerce Currency Switcher – is a plugin that allows you to switch to different currencies and get their rates converted in the real time – a must have plugin for your WooCommerce powered online store!
 Currency Switcher is available as with shortcode [woocs] and with the widget.
-Plus it is possible to show on the front: currency converter and currencies rates widget/shortcode as here http://demo.currency-switcher.com/
+Plus it is possible to show on the front: currency converter and currencies rates widget/shortcode as here (in sidebar) http://demo.currency-switcher.com/

 Read more here: http://currency-switcher.com/